Ratha: In Hindu temple festivals

-Ratha or Rath means a chariot or car made from wood with wheels.
-The Ratha may be driven manually by rope, pulled by horses or elephants.
-Rathas are used mostly by the Hindu temples of South India for Rathoutsava (Car festival).
-During the festival, the temple deities are driven through the streets, accompanied by the chanting of mantra, hymns, shloka or bhajan.
+Ratha or Rath also means a large, often very large, wheeled cart made of wood, on which the murti of a deity is carried in religious processions, some of which are very important festivals.
+The Ratha may be pulled by devotees with rope, or pulled by horses or elephants.
+Rathas are used mostly by the Hindu temples of South India for Rathoutsava (Temple car festival).
+During the festival, the temple deities are driven through the streets, accompanied by the chanting of mantra, shloka or bhajan.

-Ratha Yatra is a huge Hindu festival associated with Lord Jagannath held at Puri in the state of Orissa, India during the months of June or July.
+Ratha Yatra is a huge Hindu festival associated with Lord Jagannath held at Puri in the Indian state of Odisha during the months of June or July.

 Rathas buildings

 In some Hindu temples, there are shrines or buildings named rathas because they have the shape of a huge chariot or because they contain a divinity as does a temple chariot.

 The most known are the Pancha Rathas (=5 rathas) in Mahabalipuram, although not with the shape of a chariot.

 Another example is the Jaga mohan of the Konark Sun Temple in Konarâk, built on a platform with twelve sculptures of wheels, as a symbol of the chariot of the Sun.